 As you get older, it’s even more important to keep track of your health.
 Preventive screenings are critical so that your doctor can identify and treat any potential problems as quickly as possible.
 Many diseases and conditions are more treatable if they are detected early.
-It can also be very advantageous to have the help of a 24/7 Greater Hartford caregiver who is able to monitor and take note of any changes in health, behavior or habits.
+It can also be very advantageous to have the help of a 24/7 West Hartford caregiver who is able to monitor and take note of any changes in health, behavior or habits.

 To help you promote your health, wellness and longevity, we’ve listed the three most important health screenings for seniors: